AmbientRun/Ambient/docs/src/tutorials/game/0_intro.md

-# Ambient Tutorial: Getting started building a game
+# Tutorial: Building a game from scratch

-Ambient is a game engine written in Rust, focusing on modding and multiplayer features.

 In this tutorial, we will write a simple shooting game from scratch, and in the process, we will show you the basic features of the engine, providing resources such as documentation, reference, examples, games, etc. Hopefully this will give you a good idea of how to use Ambient to make your own game.